top of page

 Pasadena, CA 91103

 There is always so much to do at Kidspace Children's Museum.
 The hands-on exhibits inspire children to be the innovators and creators of tomorrow.
-From the bottle rocket, tennis ball launcher, and pulleys, there are activities to touch, teach and nurture children's love of science.
+From the bottle rocket, tennis ball launcher, and pulleys, there are activities to touch, teach, and nurture children's love of science.
 Discover adventure and uncover possibilities in the Arroyo Seco Exhibit.

 For the little ones (ages 0-3), a space is designed to inspire wonder, stimulate exploration, and prompt interaction between children and their parents.
 Crawlers and early walkers can enjoy the tactile nature of the Shiny Stream, exploring different surfaces, climbing, and sliding.

-Kidspace hosts a free family night on the first Tuesday of every month (except in September) from 4 – 8 pm.
+Kidspace hosts a free Family Night on the first Tuesday of every month (except September) from 4:00 – 8:00 pm.

 29 Hubble